-Under the leadership of NLC President Marie Lopez Rogers, mayor, Avondale, AZ, and NLC Executive Director Clarence Anthony, the organization finalized its 2013 priorities earlier this month.
+Under the leadership of NLC President Chris Coleman, mayor, St. Paul, MN., and NLC Executive Director Clarence Anthony, the organization finalized its 2014 priorities.

-The Center for Federal Relations serves as the voice for America's cities and towns in Washington.
-Through federal advocacy efforts on Capitol Hill, as well as grassroots outreach in hometowns nationwide, the NLC achieves its mission of protecting municipal interests, seeking federal support for local investments, and influencing the outcome of federal policy debates affecting local governance.
+NLC's Federal Advocacy team serves as the voice for America's cities and towns in Washington.
+Through federal advocacy and lobbying efforts on Capitol Hill, as well as grassroots outreach in hometowns nationwide, NLC achieves its mission of protecting municipal interests, seeking federal support for local investments, and influencing the outcome of federal policy debates affecting local governance.